 Status: This initiative is complete.
 Tariff sections 40.6.10 and 40.6.11 were amended to address this issue.

-New Methodology for Pricing and Settlement of Real-time LAP Load Deviations (I)
+New Methodology for Pricing and Settlement of Real-time LAP Load Deviations

 The filed MRTU Tariff (as filed on February 9, 2006) provided for the settlement of real-time Load Aggregation Point (LAP) load deviations (LAP level uninstructed imbalance energy, “UIE”) through a combination of an hourly LAP price (Tier 2 UIE price) and an hourly LAP price adjustment (UIE Adjustment).
 Over-consumption (real-time LAP load in excess of the day-ahead LAP load schedule) would be charged the sum of the LAP price and the LAP price adjustment and under-consumption (real-time LAP load below the day-ahead LAP schedule) would be paid the difference of the LAP price and the LAP price adjustment (Tariff Section 11.5.2).